JYC333/obsidian-attachment-name-formatting/README.md

 ## Obsidian Attachment Name Formatting

-This plugin will format all attachments in the format: "notename attachmentFormat indexNumber.xxx"
+This plugin will format all attachments in the format: "noteName attachmentFormat indexNumber.xxx"

 The attachmentFormat are image, audio, video and pdf.
 IndexNumber is ascending number from 1 based on the attchmentFormat.You can change the default format for different type of attachments and the connector in the setting.
-Basically, there are three types of format:
+Basically, there are three components can be enabled or disabled in attachment name: **noteName**, **time** (format time), and **pathHash** (absolute note path hash).
+Therefore, there could be seven types for the attachment name format:

-1. notename attachmentFormat indexNumber.xxx
+1. noteName attachmentFormat indexNumber.xxx
-2. notename attachmentFormat indexNumber time.xxx
+2. noteName attachmentFormat indexNumber time.xxx
+3. noteName attachmentFormat indexNumber pathHash.xxx
+4. noteName attachmentFormat indexNumber time pathHash.xxx
-3. attachmentFormat indexNumber time.xxx
+5. attachmentFormat indexNumber time.xxx
+6. attachmentFormat indexNumber pathHash.xxx
+7. attachmentFormat indexNumber time pathHash.xxx

 The space in between can be set by your choice, even use nothing in between.